Wang Group Honours Projects

 - Review each project description and find one which matches your areas of interest.

-- Contact the project advisor directly to discuss the project and arrange a meeting or visit to the AIBN lab.
+- Contact the research group leader or project advisor directly to discuss the project and arrange a meeting or visit to the AIBN lab.

 Contact